phac-nml/biohansel/docs/source/user-docs/output.rst

 **Sample**
 ----------
-Names of samples that are ran on biohansel
+Names of samples analyzed by biohansel

 **Subtype**
 -----------
-Consensus result from the analysis
+Consensus result from the analysis.
-If mixed results, biohansel will list all different subtypes detected If no "+" target is detected it will produce: "No Subtype!"
+If mixed results, biohansel will list all different subtypes detected.
+If no "+" target is detected it will produce: "No Subtype!"